December 21, 2025

 What Actually is an “E-Number”?

-An E-Number is simply a systematic code used by the European Union (and adopted globally) to identify food additives.
+An E-Number is simply a code used by the European Food Safety Authority (EFSA) to identify food additives.
 The “E” stands for Europe.

-Instead of writing “Mono- and diglycerides of fatty acids” on a tiny candy label, manufacturers simply write E471.
+Instead of writing “Mono- and diglycerides of fatty acids” on a tiny candy label, the manufacturer just writes E471.

-From an Islamic perspective, E-Numbers fall into three distinct categories: Halal (Permissible), Haram (Forbidden), and Mushbooh (Doubtful).
+From an Islamic perspective, you can divide E-Numbers into three simple categories: Safe, Danger, and Doubtful.

 🟢 The “Safe” Halal E-Numbers

-A common misconception is that all E-numbers are artificial or Haram.
-In reality, many E-numbers are simply natural, plant-based, or synthetic ingredients that have zero animal byproducts.
+This is false.
+Many E-numbers are completely natural, plant-based, or synthetic chemical ingredients that contain zero animal byproducts.

 For example: